preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/sign-off-requests-613/sign-off-request-requests-613/index.rst

 3. Add or remove pages as needed.
 4. Add a message for each page, if needed (for more information, see below).
+5. Schedule the send-out if needed.
+Available in Omnia 7.6 and later.
-5. Click SEND REQUEST to save the Sign-off request and send it.
+6. Click SEND REQUEST to save the Sign-off request and send it.
 If you don't, nothing is saved.

 To add or remove pages
 ----------------------------